-Social skills are important, and in order for children to develop socially they need to interact with their peers, and adults in a socially acceptable way.
-As parents it’s our job to ensure our children have a healthy social development.
+Social skills are critical, and for children to develop socially, they need to interact with their peers and adults in a socially acceptable way.
+As parents, it’s our job to ensure our kids have a healthy social development.
 Sure providing your toddler with love and attention is an essential part of bonding, but we play a huge part in teaching our children social skills.
-They learn sharing, not interrupting, taking turns, saying please, etc. by everyday interactions.
-For many children social skills are learned.
+They learn to share, not interrupting, taking turns, saying please, etc. by everyday interactions.
+For many children, social skills are learned.

-Being a busy mother of four my playtime creativity is often on empty, and now that the winter months are here it’s worse because my toddler and I are stuck in doors more.
-To be honest the winter is my favorite time of year, but this year I have not been looking forward to being stuck inside with my daughter.
-I don’t want Mattie sitting in front of the TV for the majority of the day, or sitting around being bord.
+Being a busy mother of four my playtime creativity is often on empty, and now that the winter months are here it’s worse because my toddler and I are stuck indoors more.
+To be honest, the winter is my favorite time of year, but this year I have not been looking forward to being stuck inside with my daughter.
+I don’t want Mattie sitting in front of the TV for the majority of the day, or sitting around being bored.
 So I have been on the lookout for things fun ways to help my daughter grow and learn, without her getting tired of doing the same thing day after day.

 I recently started using an app, which is filled with fun ways to help infants, toddlers, and preschoolers with their social development and other much-needed things to do with infants, toddlers, and preschoolers.
-Yesterday I used he app and did a few of the social development activities, and other development boosting activities for infants, toddlers and preschoolers.
+Yesterday I used the app and did a few of the social development activities, and other development-boosting activities for infants, toddlers, and preschoolers.

 7 Fun Ways To Help Your Toddler With Social Development

-Meet and Greet – Sit on the floor with you toddler, and bring you’re toddlers favorite stuffed animal, and shake hands with it.
+Meet and Greet – Sit on the floor with you toddler, and bring your toddler’s favorite stuffed animal, and shake hands with it.
 Then let Mattie shake hands.
 Next give the stuffed animal a high-five, and let Mattie repeat the process.

 My Feelings – Sit down with your toddler and look at a magazine.
-While you’re looking at the magazine point out different facial expressions, then ask your toddler to make a face depending on her mood, such as “Happy” or “Sad”.
+While you’re watching the magazine point out different facial expressions, then ask your toddler to make a face depending on her mood, such as “Happy” or “Sad.”
 Look for expressions that your toddler can identify, and have fun!

 Yes or No – Sit down on the floor with your toddler, and bring out several of their favorite stuffed animals.
 Then ask each animal a yes or no question and have your toddler help make the decisions, and explain why.
 Be sure when asking the questions they are questions your toddler can understand.
 This will teach them social development, as well as language development.